8ta4/blog/drafts/Seeking an Uncensored, Capable Language Model for Joke Generation.md

 1. Come up with an edgy punchline related to a given topic (currently using [Dolphin 2.6 Mixtral 8x7b](https://huggingface.co/cognitivecomputations/dolphin-2.6-mixtral-8x7b))

-2. Create an innocent-sounding setup to misdirect the audience (also using Dolphin 2.6 Mixtral 8x7b)
+2. Create an innocent-sounding setup to misdirect the audience (using GPT-4 Turbo)

 3. Compare the complete joke to a professional reference joke to see how it stacks up (using GPT-3.5 Turbo)